facebook

 Several factors contribute to the development of cataracts, including:

-• Aging: The most common cause, as proteins in the lens break down and clump together.
+• Age: The most common cause, as protein in the lens breaks down and clumps together.

-• Genetics: A family history of cataracts can increase the likelihood.
+• Genetics: A family history of cataracts increases the risk.

-• Smoking and Alcohol Use: Both can contribute to the development of cataracts.
+• Smoking and Alcohol Use: Both contribute to the development of cataracts.

-• Prolonged Exposure to Ultraviolet (UV) Light: UV rays from the sun can damage the lens.
+• Extended Exposure to Ultraviolet (UV) Light: UV rays from the sun can harm the lens.

 • Eye Injuries and Inflammation: Trauma or inflammation can lead to cataracts.

-• Certain Medications: Long-term use of steroids, for example, can increase risk.
+• Certain Medications: For example, chronic use of steroids can increase risk.

 What Are the Signs of Cataracts?